UMassIonTrappers/Introduction-to-Quantum-Computing/README.md

 * John Preskill - http://theory.caltech.edu/~preskill/ph219/chap6_20_6A.pdf

 #### Mike & Ike:
-  * Quantum Computation and Quantum Information , Authors: Michael A. Nielsen, Isaac L. Chuang
+  * [Quantum Computation and Quantum Information](https://www.cambridge.org/highereducation/books/quantum-computation-and-quantum-information/01E10196D0A682A6AEFFEA52D53BE9AE#overview) by: Michael A. Nielsen & Isaac L. Chuang

 # How to use these Notebooks